23 Ways to Warm Your Deck in Winter

-There are two ways to heat a deck in winter.
-Either through heaters or by passive design elements on the deck.
-Both will raise the temperature on the deck a few degrees increasing comfort.
-Heating your deck allows you to enjoy your deck year-round.
+There are two ways to keep your deck warm during the winter season: active heating using heaters or passive warming elements built into the deck.
+Both methods will increase the temperature on the deck by a few degrees, making it more comfortable to use.
+The increased warmth allows you to enjoy it throughout the year.

 Fixed Deck Heaters

-Most deck heaters work best when installed above the deck, allowing the warming rays to radiate down from above imitating the sun in design.
-Often installed 6’ or 8’ above the deck’s surface.
+Most deck heaters work best when installed above the deck, allowing the warming rays to radiate down from above, imitating the sun in design.
+Installed 6’ or 8’ above the deck’s surface.

 Natural gas heaters are cheaper to use but require professional installation, costing more upfront.
 If you plan to heat your deck frequently during the colder months for long periods of time, this can be worth it.

 Electrical heaters are the easiest to install and use.
 But take longer to warm up as the electrical coils need to heat up as opposed to instant heat from gas flames.
-Most electrical heaters are rated as high as 90% energy efficiency providing an excellent level of warmth for the amount of electricity used.
+The good thing about electrical heaters is their high energy efficiency rating, some as high as 90%.

-Propane heaters are a mix of electrical and natural gas heaters in pros and cons.
-They don’t require professional installation, but propane generally costs more and requires regular trips to the gas station to be refilled.
+Propane heaters often don’t require professional installation, but propane generally costs more and includes regular trips to the gas station to refill the propane.
 But provide instant heat with flames as opposed to electrical coils.

 1. Overhead Ceiling Deck Heater

-Often installed between pergola rafter or hanging from porch rooves ceiling.
+Often installed between pergola rafters or hanging from porch rooves ceiling.
 Ceiling deck heaters are great for warming a larger covered area of a deck.
-Requiring a roof to attach to are limited in application on a deck but are great for seating area, warming guest gathering around a table under a pergola.
+Requiring a roof to attach to is limited in application on a deck but is great for seating areas and warming guest gatherings around a table under a pergola.

 2. Wall Mounted Deck Heaters

-Similar to ceiling heater but mounted on a house or privacy wallOpens in a new tab. on the deck, about 6’ (1.8m) above the deck.
-Limited to walls on a deck in application but provide warmth while without obstructing the sunshine.
+It is similar to the ceiling heater but mounted on a house or privacy wall on the deck, about 6’ (1.8m) above the deck.
+It is limited to walls on a deck in application but provides warmth without obstructing the sunshine.

 3. Floor Standing Patio Heaters

-Heat from above but not requiring a wall or roof to be attached to.
-The heater is positioned 6’ to 8’ (1.8-2.4m) from the deck on a pole or pyramid shape cone.
-Ideally suited for the centre of deck area.
-Or placed between deck chairs providing a comfortable conversation area.
+Heated from above but without being attached to a wall or roof.
+Positioned 6’ to 8’ (1.8-2.4m) from the deck on a pole or pyramid-shaped cone.
+Ideally suited for the centre of the deck.
+Or placed between deck chairs, providing a comfortable conversation area.

 Their greatest advantage to mounted heaters is their built-in stands.
 Not requiring a permanent deck structure.
-Technically they are not fixed as they can be wheeled around the deck, but their size and weight limit movement.
+Technically, they are not fixed as they can be wheeled around the deck, but their size and weight will limit movement.

 4. Deck Fire Table